-Now that we have established this point, let’s ask the next question.
-At the cross did Yeshua bear upon himself all of our sins?
-(See Isa 53:4–6.)
-Did he even bear upon himself our guilt for committing spiritual adultery?
-Did he die in our place by becoming like the adulterous woman that we were?
-Was the crucifixion like drinking a bitter cup for him?
-(Matt 26:39, 42; John 18:11).
-Was Yeshua hauled before the highest religious court in the land of Israel in Jerusalem to stand trial prior to his death?
-(See Matt 26:57–68.)
-Was he stripped of his garments?
-(See Matt 27:31.)
-Was his side ripped open by the Roman soldier’s spear?
-(See John 19:34.)
-As a substitution for us, he took the curses against us for adultery that in times past would have been written down on paper (Num 5:23).
-In light of this, what does Paul say in Colossians 2:12–15, with special emphasis on verse 14, that Yeshua did with those curses against us?
-For those who are washed in Yeshua’s redeeming blood and have been buried with him in water immersion or baptism (Col 2:12 cp.
-Rom 6:3–11), does the devil, who is the accuser of the brethren, have any charges to lay against us any more?
-(Read Col 2:15!)
+Now that we have established that all believers in Yeshua are related to the descendants of Jacob and are thus Israelites (Paul call the saints “the Israel of Elohim,” Gal 6:16), let’s ask the next question.
+At the cross we know that Yeshua bore upon himself all of our sins (Isa 53:4–6).
+Did he also bear upon himself our guilt for committing spiritual adultery when in our ignorance we disobeyed the commandments of Elohim when we sinned by serving, worshipping and obeying other gods (e.g. self, money, pleasure, sex, education, power, approval of others, drugs)?
+Indeed!
+He died in our place by becoming like the adulterous woman that we were.
+Moreover, Scripture tells us that his trial and crucifixion were like his drinking a bitter cup (Matt 26:39, 42; John 18:11).
+Furthermore, Yeshua was hauled before the highest religious court in the land of Israel in Jerusalem to stand trial prior to his death (Matt 26:57–68).
+Like the adulterous woman on trial in Numbers 5, he was stripped of his garments (see Matt 27:31), and while on the cross, his side was ripped open by the Roman soldier’s spear (John 19:34).
+As a substitution for us, he took the curses that was against each of us for adultery that in times past would have been written down on paper (Num 5:23).
+With this in mind, Paul addresses this very thing in Colossians 2:12–15, with special emphasis on verse 14, where he states that Yeshua took the curses or penalties for our violating YHVH’s laws that were against us and paid each the sin-debt or penalty in full for each of us when he died on the cross.
+For those who are washed in Yeshua’s atoning and redeeming blood and have been buried with him in water immersion or baptism (Col 2:12 cp.
+Rom 6:3–11), the devil, like a prosecuting attorney, and who is the accuser of the brethren (Rev 12:10 cp.
+Job 1:6–12; 2:1–6), no longer has any charges to lay against us, since Yeshua paid in full the legal debt for our sins before courts of heaven (Col 2:15).